bridgekat/zenith/README.md

 ## Building (experimental)

-Make sure a C++20 compiler (I'm using GCC 12.2) and CMake 3.15+ is available on your computer.
+Make sure a C++23 compiler (I'm using Clang 17) and CMake 3.28+ is available on your computer.
 In the root directory, run:

 ```sh
 git submodule update --init --recursive